isomerpages/moe-deyisec/_useful-links/Direct School Admission (DSA).md

 <br>Robotics</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Deyi Secondary School is proud to introduce Robotics as a new talent area
+<p>Deyi’s <strong>Robotics Club</strong> has established itself as a force
-for the <strong>Direct School Admission (DSA) programme</strong>.
+of excellence on both the national and international stage.
+Our students have consistently pushed the boundaries of innovation, achieving outstanding results such as:<strong>Admission (DSA) programme</strong>.
 This opportunity is designed for students with a passion for robotics, programming, and problem-solving in real-world challenges.
 Our <strong>Robotics Club</strong> has consistently demonstrated excellence in national and international competitions.